Quick Summary Hairstyles To Hide Female Pattern Baldness

 12. Beehive Updo

-A beehive updo elevates hair at the crown, which creates the illusion of volume.
+A beehive updo elevates the hair at the crown, creating the illusion of volume.
 The style can be adapted with pins and accessories to cover thin areas around the scalp.
-[5]
+[4]

 Here’s how to style your hair: